stts-se/wikispeech-tts-wrappers/matcha_server/README.md

 ___7.1 Start server___

 ```
-uvicorn matcha_server:app --env-file config_sample.env
+uvicorn matcha_server:app --env-file config_sample.env --port 8009
 ```

 ___7.2 Access server___

-Use your browser to go to http://127.0.0.1:8000/docs
+Use your browser to go to http://127.0.0.1:8009/docs

 ___7.3 Audio and other output___